 Posted by Jean Palmer Heck in Bad news from a doctor, Difficult conversations, Personal conversations.
 Leave a Comment

-A reader of Tough Talks™ in Tough Times: What Bosses Need to Know to Deliver Bad News, Motivate Employees & Stay Sane approached me recently and asked if she could get my communication advice on a very personal issue.
+A reader of Tough Talks® in Tough Times: What Bosses Need to Know to Deliver Bad News, Motivate Employees & Stay Sane approached me recently and asked if she could get my communication advice on a very personal issue.
 Cara (not her real name) needed to have a conversation about the delicate subject of incontinence with her mother-in-law.
 At an upcoming family event, Cara was worried that her mother-in-law would have an accident, making it embarrassing for everyone.
 “We have to talk about it,” said the 50 year old professional woman, “but we don’t know how to discuss this particular subject.”

 “My husband and I are concerned that she won’t visit the restroom often enough,” she explained.
-“How do we handle this difficult conversation?
-What …
+“How do we handle this difficult conversation? …

 Continue reading "Discussing a very personal issue"